framgiaci/documents/integration-en.md

-# Integrate FramgiaCI into your Project
+# Integrate Sun*CI into your Project

 ## framgia-ci.yml